Efficient algorithms for three-dimensional axial and planar random assignment problems: 3-Dimensional Axial assignment 2-level algorithm, 2

-In this section we consider a two level version of the algorithm \BDTS.
-In this way we hope that to make it easier to understand the general version that is described in Section \ref{MG}.
-With reference to Theorem~\ref{th2}, the two-level version means taking $k=3$, $\th=\th_3=1/7$.
+In this section we consider a two-level version of the algorithm \BDTS\ for 3-dimensional Axial assignment.
+In this way we hope to make it easier to understand the general version described in Section \ref{MG}.
+With reference to Theorem~\ref{th2}, the two-level version means taking $\dd=2$, $\tk=\tk_2=1/7$.
+The algorithm has three phases, treated respectively in the next three subsections.